11 Tips Sure to Help You Survive a Tornado

 Stay Away From Windows

 The high winds of a tornado cause massive damage and windows are among the first things broken.
 Stay away from the potential of flying glass by finding an interior room on the lowest level in the house.
-Check out the best way to deal with broken glass around the house.

 Move to a protected interior room on the lowest floor of the house, as far as possible from exterior walls and windows.
 Use pillows, cushions, blankets or mattresses to protect yourself from flying debris.